elabftw/elabdoc/doc/faq.rst

 We do not maintain a list of institutions using it anymore.
 There are just too many.
 Consider that there are thousands of eLabFTW instances worldwide.

-In France, it's the ELN of choice for the CNRS, the 3rd largest research organization in the world (and also INRAE, INSERM, INRIA and a ton of other acronyms starting with I).
-It is also being used by many private companies.
+In France, it's the ELN of choice for the CNRS, the 3rd largest research organization in the world, along with many other universities and research institutes.
+It is also useful to startups and companies.

 In Germany, it is ubiquitous.
 Installed in many universities and private companies.